-Wolsey wrote to Margaret proposing an amazing opportunity: a marriage between James and Mary that would potentially unite the two countries under a single set of rulers.
+Wolsey wrote to Margaret proposing an amazing opportunity: a marriage between James and Henry’s heir, Mary, that would potentially unite the two countries under a single set of rulers.
 It was an important plan for the future, essentially a solution to the problem that Henry’s then-wife, Catherine of Aragon, was believed to be beyond childbearing age (her last pregnancy, which ended in miscarriage, was in 1518): this new alliance would provide an existing heir with Tudor blood.
 It would also change the nature of the Auld Alliance between France and Scotland, which had long presented a security issue to England.
 Which was of course part of the problem…most Scottish noblemen clung to that alliance as they were highly distrustful of England and its motives.
 But still Wolsey tried.

 [The text is from Letters and Papers, so it is in the format that preserves only some of the original text and summarizes other parts of it]